ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

 Ballmer.

-Adding something like a retina scanner requires you to physically be in posession of the eyeball to authenticate, so you'd need Steve's eye to log in, which may be harder than getting his credentials.
+Adding something like a retina scanner requires you to physically be in possession of the eyeball to authenticate, so you'd need Steve's eye to log in, which may be harder than getting his credentials.

 The easier it is for someone to bypass an authentication mechanism, the